Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 Added refresh button on the Message tab on the production page.
 Set an interval in the dropdown for automatic refreshing.

+#### 38. Quick Analysis Tab

+On the Message Viewer page you can click the Quick Analisys tab to view a condensed version of the ChartJS Analysis page.

+This tab displays a timeline chart for the messages currently displaying in the central results table.

+It also contains a summarised table of the values displaying in your central results table so you can easily check how many messages have a particular value in them.

 ## Updates

+##### 07/09/2026 Updates:

+Version 1.11.0

+__Compatibility Update__: HealthConnect

+The extension *should* now work with HealthConnect instances.

+__Feature Added__: Quick Analysis

+On the message Viewer page there is now a Quick Analysis Tab.
+This shows a cut down version of the ChartJS integration for, you guessed it, quick analysis.

+__Feature Updated__: Options Page

+It looks marginally prettier (not my specialty) and is easier to navigate.

+__Feature Updated__: Instances - Script Permissions

+I'm planning on publishing this to the chrome/microsoft stores so we now ask the users for permission to run this extension on the urls added for your instances.

+As it's only me editing this I've never bothered to do this - for some reason I trust myself not to add malware that scrapes other websites.

+So now you control where these scripts run!

+This is mainly for the Chrome store approval but I hope it gives you a warm fuzzy fealing too.

+**IMPORTANT** If the features aren't working after this update, try clicking the IMPORT button on the Export/Import tab on the options page.
+This will prompt you to give permissions for this extension to run on your instances.

+__Organisational stuff__: directories

+These have been tidied.

 ##### 02/12/2024 Updates:

 Version 1.10.0

 __Feature Added__: ChartJS Analysis